 The 2018 Stock Option and Incentive Plan (the "2018 Plan") was adopted by the Board of Directors in April 2018 and approved by the Company's stockholders in June 2018 to award up to 1,822,000 shares of common stock.
 This plan became effective on the date immediately prior to the effectiveness of the Company's IPO registration statement.
 The 2018 Plan replaced the 2011 Plan as the Board of Directors decided not to make additional awards under the 2011 Plan following the closing of the IPO, which occurred in June 2018.
 The 2018 Plan allows the compensation committee to make equity-based and cash-based incentive awards to the Company's officers, employees, directors and other key persons (including consultants).
+No grants of stock options or other awards may be made under the 2018 Plan after the tenth anniversary of the effective date.

 The 2018 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2019 and each January 1 thereafter, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by the compensation committee.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change affecting the Company's common stock.
-On January 1, 2020 and 2019, the number of shares of common stock available for issuance under the 2018 Plan was automatically increased by 1,088,580 shares and 835,728 shares, respectively.
-As of June 30, 2020, there were 745,160 shares of common stock available for future issuance under the 2018 Plan.
+On January 1, 2021 and 2020, the number of shares of common stock available for issuance under the 2018 Plan was automatically increased by 2,384,448 shares and 1,088,580 shares, respectively.
+As of June 30, 2021, there were 1,320,999 shares of common stock available for future issuance under the 2018 Plan.